robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 Overview
 --------

-LDS (HLS-LFCD2) is used for both TurtleBot3 Burger and TurtleBot3 Waffle.
-The LDS(LASER Distance Sensor) is a sensor which collects a set of distance data and send them to the host for the Simultaneous Localization and Mapping (SLAM) technique.
+360 Laser Distance Sensor LDS-01 is used for both TurtleBot3 Burger and TurtleBot3 Waffle.
+The LDS-01(LASER Distance Sensor) is a sensor which collects a set of distance data and send them to the host for the Simultaneous Localization and Mapping (SLAM) technique.

 .. raw:: html